NouraizVirk/Eventar-Demo/README.md

 <br />

 > **Eventar is an enterprise-grade event management, real-time ticket generation, and automated check-in platform that seamlessly synchronizes attendee rosters from Google Sheets, generates cryptographically signed QR tickets, and enables instant mobile staff verification.**
+>
+> **Note:** The source code for this application is hosted in a private repository to protect proprietary security algorithms and system configurations.
+This public repository serves as an architectural overview and technical demonstration of the platform.
 ---

 ## Table of Contents